freenas/vm-templates/README.md

 * Check out the repository
 ```
 git clone https://github.com/freenas/vm-templates.git
-cd vm-templates.git
+cd vm-templates
 ```
+* Copy and rename the folder from which your template was based on
 * Stop the running VM and use dd on the FreeBSD CLI
 ```
 dd if=/dev/zvol/[pool name]/vm/[VM Name]/os of=/mnt/[pool name]/[storage location]/disk.img bs=2M
 ```